Cloudways-Promo-Code/.github/profile/README.md

 Cloudways' standard policy prohibits combining multiple promotional offers unless explicitly stated in promotion terms.
 Attempting to stack codes typically results in only the first valid code being accepted.
 Choose based on your needs:
 - **BLOGGINGSTART:** Best for minimal initial commitment ($30 flat credit on $11 plan = 2.7 months coverage)
 - **HIGHSPEED:** Best for predictable savings on mid-tier plans (30% off × 5 months + migration value)

+### What is the actual promotion duration?
+✅ **Verified:** The current official promotion offers **30% off for 5 months** + unlimited free migrations for WordPress sites.
+This was confirmed by user verification of Cloudways' official promo page on April 9, 2026.

+### Does the discount apply to renewals?
+❌ **No.** Cloudways discounts typically apply to the initial promotional period of a first-time purchase only.
+Once the 5-month promotional period ends, standard pricing applies.
+Renewal promotions may occasionally be offered separately.

 ---